azanebrain/d3-demo/README.md

 Make a copy of `config.json.sample` named `config.json`

-Replace the endpoint definition from 'http://svx.sparqlcity.com:8080/runQuery.html' to your SPARQLverse installation's endpoint target.
+Replace the endpoint definition from 'http://svx.sparqlcity.com:8080/runQuery.html' to your SPARQLverse installation's endpoint target

 Run `npm install`